Layr-Labs/eigenlayer-cli/README.md

 > Changes made to a profile file may not apply until the next time you log into your computer.
 To apply the changes immediately, run the shell commands directly or execute them from the profile using a command such as `source $HOME/.profile`.

 ## Install `eigenlayer` CLI from source
+>Note: Some commands might not work as expected as we use some build time variables.
+We recommend using [binary installation](#install-eigenlayer-cli-using-a-binary) for best experience.

 With this method, you generate the binary manually (need Go installed), downloading and compiling the source code: